zependencies/zependencies/README.md

 # zependencies

-A tool to query rust dependencies
+A tool to query cargo dependency trees.